Skip to content

 Euros (EUR): Accepted in some areas, especially those with European ties.

-A mix of these currencies will ensure you’re prepared for different situations and expenses.
+A mix of these currencies will prepare you for different situations and expenses.

 Can I use my bank card in Central Africa?

-Yes, you can use your bank card in Central Africa, especially in larger cities like Bangui, Brazzaville, and Yaoundé.
-Some hotels and malls accept international cards (Visa, Mastercard).
+You can use bank cards in Central Africa, mainly in cities like Bangui, Brazzaville, and Yaoundé.

 Guerrier Wongo statue